Georgekemk/Educopter/Future Research/README.md

 - reduce board complexity
 - simplify manufacturing
-- lower overall project cost
 - avoid routing high-current battery power on a single-sided PCB

 Routing higher voltages across small PCB tracks introduces additional safety constraints, particularly when operating from a 4S LiPo supply.
 For this reason, integrated power distribution would likely be more appropriate for **smaller drone platforms operating at lower voltages**.

-Future multi-layer PCB versions of EDUCOPTER could explore this direction further.
+Future multi-layer PCB versions of EDUCOPTER could explore this direction further, reducing cost, weight and complexity of quadcopters.

-## Additional payload integration
+## Additional sensor integration

 The communication architecture used in this project allows straightforward integration of additional peripherals such as:

 - cameras
 - telemetry radios
 - optical flow sensors
-- rangefinders
-- companion processing modules

 For example, integrating a camera would allow: